Connect with nature throughout the year

+At this time of year, many of us pack up our gardening tools and head indoors, paying little attention to our outdoor space again until spring.
+However, even in the depths of winter, our gardens should be bustling with life providing a lifeline for many of our native species, especially if we make a few easy adjustments that will make all the difference to the wildlife on our doorstep during the colder months.
 If you want to help wildlife get through the winter, discover 10 simple things you can do.
-As autumn turns to winter, many of us pack up our gardening tools and head indoors, paying little attention to our outdoor space again until spring.
-However, even in the depths of winter, our gardens should be bustling with life.
-Throughout winter, gardens across the country continue to provide a lifeline for many of our native species, especially if we make a few easy adjustments that will make all the difference to the wildlife on our doorstep during the colder months.

 The Berks, Bucks and Oxfordshire Wildlife Trust (BBOWT)